mmore500/dishtiny/docs/workflow.md

 ## Collating A Stint Across Series

 Once all data for a particular stint has been generated, we need to stitch it together.
+Joining many small data files into one big data file makes it much easier to analyze, particularly when we want to make comparisons across stints or across series.

+The collation scripts are designed so that data can be repeatedly collated on an ongoing, as-available basis.
+You might also choose to collage data all at once, after all data has been generated.
+(This would yield an equivalent result.)

 We can collate all available individual datasets across series as follows,
 ```bash
 source ~/.secrets.sh